Xstoudi/adonis-scheduler/README.md

 The `run` method is called when the scheduler run the task according to the cron expression you configure in the `cron` field. `name` is just for internal use, but it must be unique.

-Please note that using `await` in the task has the potential to block your full application as Node.js is single-threaded.
+Please note that running CPU-intensive operations in the task has the potential to block your full web application as Node.js is single-threaded.

 If you need to run high-intensive CPU task, you could run an Ace command using `execa`, for example:
 ```ts